gajajarosz/hidden-structure/README.txt

 To run STOTEM, use this syntax at the command prompt.
 You may want to redirect the output to a file or pipe it to less.

-java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 1000 .1 OT newRIP 2 0
+java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 1000 .1 OT EIP 2 0

-You may want to redirect the output to a file or pipe it to less like this: java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 1000 .1 OT newRIP 2 0 > output.txt java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 1000 .1 OT newRIP 2 0 | less
+You may want to redirect the output to a file or pipe it to less like this: java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 1000 .1 OT EIP 2 0 > output.txt java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 1000 .1 OT EIP 2 0 | less

 In order to do this you will need java and java runtime environment installed, and your computer will have to know where to find java.